5 Things to Know When Shopping for Cargo Van Seats

 3) What do I need to know when shopping for a passenger seat?

-NOTE: ECE tests and standards are not the same or equivalent to US FMVSS standards.
+NOTE : ECE tests and standards are not the same or equivalent to US FMVSS standards.
 Forward Passenger Seats used in US vehicles have to meet US Federal Motor Vehicle Safety Standards!

 5) What is a tested and certified cargo an seating solution?

-Note: What does NTEA, The Association for the Work Truck Industry, have to say about adding passenger seats to a cargo van; “Many companies are interested in the flexibility modern cargo vans provide in transporting both cargo and people, electing to add seats behind the front row.
-Adding seats to a cargo van requires planning and engineering to accommodate the extra safety standards applicable to carrying passengers.
+Note: What does NTEA, The Work Truck Association, have to say about adding passenger seats to a cargo van; “Many companies are interested in the flexibility modern cargo vans provide in transporting both cargo and people, electing to add seats behind the front row.
+Adding seats to a cargo van requires planning and engineering to accommodate the extra safety standards applicable to carrying passengers .
 All passenger seats in a vehicle are subject to safety standards that apply to seat belts, seat belt anchorages, seating systems (the seat itself and how it is attached to the vehicle), and flammability resistance of the seat materials.
 Seat structures/belts are subject to FMVSS 207/210 pull tests which require certain attachment systems designed to interact with a specific OEM’s van floor design.
 Any modifier or seating system supplier should have specific instructions about seat and seat belt attachment points and the method used to affix the seat to the vehicle floor -- all based on testing of the specific cargo van model.”